 “Don’t worry about us, dear.
 Bob and I will both be okay, to the end.
 Thank you for all your help.” as she hugged me goodbye.

 Both Marie and I knew something positive had happened, whether or not any governmental administrator was aware, or not.

-The beauracracy would continue bumbling, stumbling, and fumbling its way along without a lot of concern about the people involved or the results produced as long as there was blind adherence to the strict, unwavering, and largely irrational and unproductive protocols.
+The bureaucracy would continue bumbling, stumbling, and fumbling its way along without a lot of concern about the people involved or the results produced as long as there was blind adherence to the strict, largely irrational and unproductive protocols.
 The regulations and the bureaucratic BS would live forever, whether they were helpful or not, unlike the patients.

 The progress in this case was made in spite of the regulations, not because of them.
 It was a triumph of a little common sense and Marie’s overwhelming resilience, indomitable will, and human spirit.

 Bob would continue being truly a lost and helpless victim of time and disease, only a little less capable and aware each day.

 Marie would remain her loyal and loving self, only a little more each day as Bob became increasingly lost, and needed her.